-2. The 'weighted average escalation of services by the NIISQ' includes the expected growth in costs above CPI and WPI.
+The weighted average inflation includes the expected growth in costs above CPI and WPI.
 For attendant care services this reflects cost growth above CPI including wage growth partially offset by expected productivity gains in the care economy.
 For other treatment, care and support this includes cost growth above WPI.

-Sensitivity Analysis for the Valuation as at 30 June 2024
+Sensitivity Analysis for the Valuation as at 30 June 2025